DisnakeDev/disnake/CONTRIBUTING.md

 If the bug report is missing this information then it'll take us longer to fix the issue.
 We will probably ask for clarification, and barring that if no response was given then the issue will be closed.

 ## Writing a Pull Request

 Submitting a pull request is fairly simple, just make sure it focuses on a single aspect and doesn't manage to have scope creep and it's probably good to go.

 Most attributes and data structures are broken up in to a file for each related class.
 For example, `disnake.Guild` is defined in [disnake/guild.py](disnake/guild.py), and `disnake.GuildPreview` is defined in [disnake/guild_preview.py](disnake/guild_preview.py).
 For example, writing a new feature to `disnake.Guild` would go in [disnake/guild.py](disnake/guild.py), as part of the `disnake.Guild` class.

 ### Adding a new API Feature

-However, adding a new feature that interfaces with the API requires also updating the [disnake/types](disnake/types) directory.
-We request that when making or receiving payloads from the API, they are typed and the typehints are used on the functions that are processing said data.
-As an example, we'll take a look at ``disnake.abc.Messageable.pins`` (defined in [disnake/abc.py](disnake/abc.py)).
+However, adding a new feature that interfaces with the API requires also updating the [disnake/types](disnake/types) directory to match the relevant [API specifications](https://discord.com/developers/docs).
+We ask that when making or receiving payloads from the API, they are typed and typehints are used on the functions that are processing said data.
+As an example, we'll take a look at `disnake.abc.Messageable.pins` (defined in [disnake/abc.py](disnake/abc.py)).

 ```py
     async def pins(self) -> List[Message]: